Sleep Apnea / Airway disordered Breathing

 - High blood pressure

-The Vivos System is a multi-disciplinary treatment protocol that may treat your sleep apnea and sleep disordered breathing issues.
+There are many treatment options to consider for sleep apnea, including CPAP, surgical intervention, and oral appliance therapy.
+Oral appliance therapy is a multi-disciplinary treatment protocol that may treat your symptoms of sleep apnea and sleep disordered breathing issues.
 The treatment, which averages 12-24 months in duration, is non-surgical and non-pharmaceutical.

 Sleep apnea affects every aspect of our lives.
 You’ll be amazed at the difference an effective breathing wellness program can have on your life and the lives of your family.
 It may reduce fatigue and anxiety, increase productivity, lessen the frequency and severity of headaches—the list goes on and on.
 Not only does the quality of life improve, but an effective breathing wellness program can reduce the risk of dangerous conditions such as hypertension, stroke, diabetes, and Alzheimer’s disease.